 In our piece Oil Stocks to Buy: A Preference for Profits Over Promises, we showed an exhibit contrasting the fundamentals of two clean energy ETFs (PBW & QCLN) with the S&P Energy ETFs (XLE) holdings.
 The clean energy ETFs held companies that lost money and diluted owners.
 But, since November of 2018, they are up 300% and 323%, respectively.

 The below exhibit shows the stocks from QCLN that have a market cap over $1bn, trade at over 10x price to sales (P/S), are burning cash (negative FCF/EV), and diluting shareholders (negative Total Yield).
 We have documented the catastrophic financial performance of firms that trade at over 10x and 20x sales.

-ESG Stocks to Short?
+Are Green Tech Stocks to Short?

 KCR believes investors are making the same error they ALWAYS have.
 With cheerleaders on Wall Street bringing deals at a furious rate, investors are excited about what has recently worked.
 They have forgotten about things like valuations and fundamentals and are extrapolating long-run future returns based on recent history.

 Let’s now take a moment and look at where there is the most negativity in the Barclay’s Survey.

 We see the same extrapolation phenomenon in their predictions for the worst sectors.
 Tobacco, Oil & Gas, Mining, and Retail are forever doomed, apparently.
 For subscribers to KCR, you know that we have been bullish on Energy and Tobacco over the last year.
 We are emphasizing smoking, eating, drinking, and old-fashioned energy.

 “Invest in stocks that earn money, are reasonably priced, and make products or services you need” is our unofficial motto today.
 Our research has shown that these are also stocks that fare well if interest rates should rise or supply chain problems metastasize into inflation.